-Meetings take place quarterly in central London in the evening, with additional attendance requested at the Strategic Day and PAS’s Annual Lecture and debates.
+Meetings take place every two months, in the evening, in central London, with additional attendance requested at the Strategic Day and PAS’s Annual Lecture and debates.

 Expressions of interest would be particularly welcome from people with expertise and experience in one or more of the following:

 The Board encourages applications from candidates with disabilities or experience of mental health services, as well as black and minority ethnic applicants and ex-prisoners.

 PAS does not accept Home Office or Prison Service money as this may affect its independence.

 Trustees are volunteers, but travel costs and reasonable expenses will be reimbursed.

 Closing date for applications: 29 September 2017.
 Interviews will take place on W/C 9 October 2017.